Foxikle/Winter-plugin-jam/README.md

 ## Gifts
 You can collect gifts by killing mobs.
-The color of the particles orbiting their head indecates the type of gift the mob will drop.
+The color of the particles orbiting their head indicates the type of gift the mob will drop.
 There are three kinds of gifts.
 The most common Evergreen gifts range in loot from dirt to diamonds.
 The second most common Scarlet gifts range from 9 iron nuggest to a diamond block.
 The most rare Frosty gifts range from a pile of emeralds to a block of netherite!